• Product Introduction

 Note:

-npx edgeone pages deploy parameter description:
+npx edgeone makers deploy Parameter Description:

 <outputDirectory>: The folder where the project build product is located (required).